Shutt90/Shutt90/README.md

 - 👋 Hi, I’m Liam
-- 👀 I’m interested in all forms of development, but I'm mainly focused on web tech at the momentw
+- 👀 I’m interested in all forms of development, but I'm mainly focused on web tech at the moment
-- 🌱 I’m mainly working with Node and Express at the moment.
+- 🌱 I’m mainly working with Go at the moment, but carry on with VueJS and other front end stuff.
+I have been learning a bit of V (vlang) which has been fun for UI based things
 - 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me drop me a line at hello@liampugh.co.uk
+- 📫 How to reach me drop me a line at liam.pugh.009@gmail.com

 [![wakatime](https://wakatime.com/badge/user/2334c2ff-c8b5-4778-b5f8-052730c7be2b.svg)](https://wakatime.com/@2334c2ff-c8b5-4778-b5f8-052730c7be2b)